Philemon – Paul’s Plea to a Friend, on Behalf of a Slave

 b.
 Refresh my heart in the Lord: Earlier in the letter, Paul said that Philemon was a man who refreshed the heart of the saints (Philemon 7).
 Now, he specifically told Philemon how he could refresh Paul’s heart: by allowing Onesimus to stay with Paul.

 c.
 Knowing that you will do even more than I say: Paul’s letter, full of appeal, was also full of hope.
 Philemon was not a bad or a harsh man.
-Paul had every reason to expect that he would fulfill his Christian duty and do even more that Paul asked.
+Paul had every reason to expect that he would fulfill his Christian duty and do even more than Paul asked.

 d.
 But, meanwhile, also prepare a guest room for me: This showed the close relationship between Paul and Philemon.
 Paul knew that hospitality always waited for him at Philemon’s home.